fakeolsen/scolsen.github.io/_posts/2016-05-05-form-and-counterform.md

 In that arcane and scrupulous art known as typography there exists a notion fundamental to the construction of the letter, the basest of the typographer's elements: *Form and Counterform*.
 Perhaps notion is a misnomer.
 Form and Counterform is a relation of constitutive character--change one and you necessarily change the other.
 The form is the part of the letter we all recognize without difficulty--the actual strokes and shapes which make up the letters.
 The curves and angles of ink on the page.
 The counterform is a bit more subtle.
 It is comprised of the negative space surrounding the letter strokes--the empty innards of the letter o.

-There are plenty of texts you can consult if you've been struck, suddenly, by the typographer's malady and find yourself drooling over letterforms <sup id ="fnref:1"> <a href="#fn:1" class="footnote">1</a> </sup>.
+There are plenty of texts you can consult if you've been struck, suddenly, by the typographer's malady and find yourself drooling over letterforms <sup id ="fnref:1"> <a href="#post-notes" class="footnote">1</a> </sup>.
 Here however, I'd like to recommend form and counterform as a relational metaphor useful to the construction of *fiction*.